Student Services

 Food Services

 Limited food services are available in the OSU-Lima Perry Webb Student Life Building.
 Hours for food services are posted each semester.
 Vending machines offering snacks and beverages are located in all buildings.
+At the Borra Center for Health Sciences we are excited to offer a Fresh Market.
+The Fresh Market offers fresh and frozen food as well as snacks and Starbucks coffee.

 Housing Information Service